 Pull out drawers, get the gloves on, your breathing mask, and eyewear.

 Time to get a funky and clean house.

 Good luck and hope you don’t find a dead mouse!

 And remember to use a flashlight.
 It can get really dark in some of the corners.

 Well as happened to us recently, our very efficient campground lawn mower folks came around one day and beat the crap out of our sewer hose!
 Don’t know how they did it, just know that we had several small gashes on our sewer hose.

 The grass around the RV sewer hose looked great, and our sewer hose did a great job sprinkling grey water as if it was a fountain at the Bellagio, but it was not fun having to run to WalMart to spend $30+ on a crap transport system for no good reason.

-The joy of RVing!
+These are the smells that we’ve figured out by ourselves.
 So, what RV smells do you have to contribute to the conversation?
 Let us know and share in the comments below!

-You too can be an ambassador of stank!
+And yes… You too can be an ambassador of stank!
+The joy of RVing!